himmAllRight/himmAllRight-source/resources/templates/md/posts/upgrading-network-to-ubiquiti.md

 So...
 I think I've finalized my decision and will purchase the items soon.
 I will update when I get them.

-<div id="caption">Update (06/24/2017): I have followed through with this purchase, and the items arrived from
+<div id="caption">Update (06/24/2017): I have followed through with this
-Amazon.
-Expect a post or two about my experience setting them up</div>
+purchase, and the items arrived from Amazon.
+Expect a post or two about my experience setting them up (and yes, I added this update before actually publishing this post)</div>